thewalkingdeaf-dot-net/www/src/pages/index.md

 #### The last few posts from my [pixelfed account](https://pix.thewalkingdeaf.social/users/steve):

-Click an image to visit the post on pixelfed...

 <span class="pixelcard">
+  Click an image to view the post on pixelfed...
   <span class="pixelitems">
     {%- for item in photo.gallery -%}
        <a class="no-indicator" href="{{ item.link }}">